vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 identifies with Omkāra Mandhatā (an District there is a peak called

 island) while Mr. Haldar and others Mahendragiri about 5000 feet high. hold that it is Mahesvara, Māndhātā Rām.
 IV, 67.37 shows that Hanuman island is attached to Nemad District used it as a springing board when he of Central Provinces.
 Udyogaparva jumped off towards Lankā.
 Raghu- 19.
 23-24, 166.
 4, Anu.
 2, 6, P. II. vamsa (IV.39-40) shows that Kalinga 92.
 32, VI.
 115. 4.
 Bh.
 IX.
 15. 22 country had some portion of (Sahasrarjuna imprisoned Rāvana); Mahendra in it.
 Pargiter (p.
 284 the Mbh (vol. II. p.
-35, Ujjayinyāḥ n) holds that it is the portion of the prasthito Mahişmatyām sūryodgama Eastern Ghats between Godavari
+35, Ujjayinyāḥ n) holds that it is the portion of the prasthito Mahiṣmatyām sūryodgama Eastern Ghats between Godavari

 nam sambhāvayate) on Vārtika 10 and Mahānadi and hills in